00-Evan/00-Evan.github.io/_pages/shatteredpd.md

 ![](/assets/images/SHPD-Desc/decade-making.png){: .align-center}
 ![](/assets/images/SHPD-Desc/timeline.png){: .align-center .rounded-large}
-Shattered Pixel Dungeon is an open source game based on the source code of Pixel Dungeon by Watabou (first released in December 2012).
+Shattered Pixel Dungeon is an open source game based on the source code of Pixel Dungeon by Watabou (first released in late 2012).
 It started in 2014 as a project to rebalance Pixel Dungeon but has steadily grown into its own game over the last 8 years!

 ### Features Include:
-- 4 Heroes, each with 2 subclasses, 3 endgame abilities, and over 25 talents.
+- 5 Heroes, each with 2 subclasses, 3 endgame abilities, and over 25 talents.
 - Over 250 items including equipment, consumables, and items crafted via alchemy.
 - 5 dungeon regions, 26 floors, over 100 room types, and trillions of possible floor layouts.
 - Over 60 enemy types, 30 traps, and 5 detailed bosses to test your skills.
-- 9 optional challenges and over 75 achievements for completionists.
+- 9 optional challenges and over 100 achievements for completionists.
 - Interface modes for large and small screens, and support for multiple input types.
-- Updates every 2-3 months with new content, fixes, and improvements.
+- Updates roughly every 3 months with new content, fixes, and improvements.
 - Support for many languages thanks to the game's dedicated communities.